jbx-protocol/juice-interface/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Any idea, improvement, suggestion or feature request for juicebox.money.
 title: ''
-labels: idea
+labels: enhancement
 assignees: ''
 ---

-## Problem to solve
+## Description

-_Is your feature request related to a problem?
-Provide a clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]_
+_A clear and concise description of what could be better._

 ## Proposal

-_Describe the feature/solution you'd like.
-A clear and concise description of what you want to happen._
+_A description of the change you'd like to see._

-## More details
+## Screenshots

-_Add any other notes or screenshots about the feature request here._
+_If applicable, add screenshots to help explain your problem._